-A mailer may be authorized to mail material without affixing postage when payment is made at the time of mailing from a permit imprint advance deposit account established with the USPS for that purpose.
-This payment method may be used for postage and extra service fees for First-Class Mail, Standard Mail, and Package Services.
-This method is not available for Periodicals or Express Mail and must not be used to pay postage on any mailpiece that is designed for reply purposes (except for permit reply mail under 507.10.0).
+[10-5-09] A mailer may be authorized to mail material without affixing postage when payment is made at the time of mailing from a permit imprint advance deposit account established with the USPS for that purpose.
+This payment method may be used for postage and extra service fees for Express Mail (electronic verification system "eVS" only), Priority Mail, First-Class Mail, Standard Mail, and Package Services.
+This method is not available for Periodicals and must not be used to pay postage on any mailpiece that is designed for reply purposes (except for permit reply mail under 507.10.0).